Alignment-Lab-AI/AutoMaticAssistant/README.md

 A key aspect of this project is the development of a secure repository for data collection.
 This system will gather chat data throughout your day, creating a comprehensive understanding of your communication style and preferences, for personalized assistance.

-Please push any data you gather here: https://huggingface.co/datasets/AlignmentLab-AI/AutometicAssistant
+The dataset, as we and people who want to contribute build it out will be posted here!: https://huggingface.co/datasets/AlignmentLab-AI/AutometicAssistant

-and I will happily clean it, and optimize it for training!
+please feel free to submit any data you generate and I will happily clean it, and optimize it for training!

 ## Training and Personalization